ash-teach/dgl-104/docs/dgl104-2023wi/assignments.md

 ## APP INVENTOR PROJECT <!-- {docsify-ignore} -->

 ### OBJECTIVE <!-- {docsify-ignore} -->
+To demonstrate skill in app development using appropriate design paradigms.
 ### DEADLINE <!-- {docsify-ignore} -->
 Week 11 (Week of March 27)
 ### WHAT YOU'RE GOING TO DO <!-- {docsify-ignore} -->
+In the latter part of the semester course content focuses more directly on the practice of developing apps.
+However, you will not develop apps using native Android or iOS technologies, but rather by use of the [MIT App Inventor](https://appinventor.mit.edu/), an  [open source](https://github.com/mit-cml/appinventor-sources) visual and blocks-based programming tool that can be used to develop simple (and even somewhat complex!) apps.

+Your goal will be to adopt some portion of the paradigmatic app design approaches, and / or software architecture models, as presented in this course in the development of a an app using MIT App Inventor.
+This process will include peer review (both code and usability), refactoring and testing processes to ensure a well-documented development process and a smooth user experience.
+All development progress on your app must be recorded and documented in a GitHub repository.

+This assignment is contextualized in part by ethical considerations in app development, in humanitarian goals, and in app development for "social impact" as outlined on the [MIT App Inventor About page](https://appinventor.mit.edu/about-us).

 ### SUGGESTIONS AND STRATEGIES <!-- {docsify-ignore} -->
 ---
+- Part of the operating goal of the MIT App Inventor project is to *democratize* app development tools; meaning, MIT App Inventor has been designed with simplicity and accessibility in mind, so that even young children have an opportunity to build a working app.
+For students of DGL 104 then, who already have programming and some development experience, learning even some advanced uses of MIT App Inventor should be fairly approachable.
+That said, don't assume you'll be able to pull something together quickly last minute without prior efforts!
+- Some class time will be devoted to learning the use of MIT App Inventor.
+If you need more, however, there are many [tutorials](https://appinventor.mit.edu/explore/ai2/tutorials) available!
+- You can choose to log into the MIT App Inventor site with a Google account.
+If you prefer to remain anonymous there is an alternative log in method that allows you to [log in with a randomly generated code](http://code.appinventor.mit.edu/login/?locale=en) that you must save to resume your work.
 ## SELF-EVALUATIONS <!-- {docsify-ignore} -->
 ### OBJECTIVE <!-- {docsify-ignore} -->
 To demonstrate and reflect upon what you have learned this semester.